jeanjean1/Forelec/README.md

 # Forelec : Energy Consumption Forecast

-This repository provides a methodology to analyze and build models for the purpose of forecasting.
+This repository provides an introduction to time series analysis and forecasting.
-It is aimed at ML practitioners who want to go beyond implementing standard models :
-- understand the dataset
-- find patterns
-- build tailored models
+Currently, it is designed to be used during workshop sessions.
+In the future, Youtube videos will be added so it can be learnt independently.

 ### Difficulty Levels
-This course has three levels of difficulty, with increasing level of depth and complexity:
+This course has three levels of difficulty, with different objectives:
-* Beginner: Learning basic tools and concepts for analysis & forecasting (Libraries, OOP).
+* Beginner: Learn basic tools (libraries, OOP) and concepts (trend, correlation) for analysis & forecasting.
-* Intermediate: Understanding concepts of time series data and applying models
+* Intermediate: Understanding concepts of time series data (distribution, seasonality, stationarity) and applying ML models
-* Advanced: in-depth analysis and model customization
+* Advanced: in-depth analysis (eg Signal Processing) and model customization (writing custom functions & algorithms from scratch)

 ### Media
-A video will be posted on youtube for full explanations.
+Explanation videos will be posted on youtube for full explanations.
 Along this course, I encourage you to choose your own dataset and compare your results.
 Please post your results in the comments section of the video or create an issue in this repository.